ucb-eecs251b/sp23-labs/lab4-pt2/spec.md

   power consumption.
 Here, `index_1` is a range of input slews and `index_2` is a range of output loads.

+For more information about LIB syntax, you would find the [Liberty Reference Manual](https://people.eecs.berkeley.edu/~alanmi/publications/other/liberty07_03.pdf) useful.

 ***Q1: What is the benefit of specifying min/max transition times?
 Hint: think about signal integrity and crowbar currents.***